QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 And finally a picture of our lab in the Garden Point campus of the Queensland University of Technology.
 This picture is taken from across the Brisbane River.
 Imagine the sounds in this scene.
 And then consider the submerged sound-scape within Brisbane River.

 We are at an exciting stage in our research.
 Ecoacoustics is a rapidly developing field with lots of potential and diverse applications.
 We tremendously enjoy working with our collaborators.
-If you see other possible applications for the visualisation and use of acoustic recordings, go to our contact page (https://www.ecosounds.org/contact_us).
+If you see other possible applications for the visualisation and use of acoustic recordings, go to our [contact page ](https://www.ecosounds.org/contact_us).

 ## References